 - Couples must be free to marry in the Catholic Church.
 (All prior marriages must be addressed.)

-- If you would still like to be put on a waiting list for a specific date and time that has already been booked, please contact the Wedding Director.
+- If you would to be put on a waiting list for a specific date and time that has already been booked, please contact the Wedding Director.

 - The Diocese of San Diego recommends nine (9) months notice for marriage in the Catholic Church.

 - Wedding ceremonies at The Immaculata are celebrated on Saturdays only, at 11:00 a.m., 2:00 p.m. and 6:30 p.m.
 While any time of day is beautiful for a wedding at the Immaculata, each time slot has its own distinct advantages: